Team-Glare/CELT2/README.md

 * Environment capable of using a UNIX-based terminal - Ubuntu, macOS, WSL/2, etc.

 Dependencies:
-* Within the context of the root folder, run setup.sh.
+* Within the context of the root folder, run ```setup.sh```.
 This will acquire the requirements from the API, Model, and Server, and download them for you from the appropriate sources.

 Running the Server:
 * Locally:
-    * Within the server subdirectory, you can run ./boot_dockerless.sh, which will run flask for you (after checking all of the require depedencies exist).
+    * Within the server subdirectory, you can run ```./boot_dockerless.sh```, which will run flask for you (after checking all of the require depedencies exist).
 This will only allow for local connections and testing.
 * Containerized:
     * We assume that you are using Digital Ocean for the sake of these steps - we highly encourage this, as Digital Ocean provides students $100 credit through the GitHub students program.
     * Ensure that the latest version of your code is pushed to GitHub.
-Go to the Actions tab, and select Build and Publish Server to Digital Ocean.
-Click Run Workflow, and specify a version number.
+Go to the ```Actions tab```, and select ```Build and Publish Server to Digital Ocean```.
+Click ```Run Workflow```, and specify a version number.
 After some time, this will deploy an image to the Digital Ocean Images storage.
-    * After this, enter the Apps tab, create an App, and set the run command gunicorn --worker-tmp-dir /dev/shm --chdir ./server app:app.
+    * After this, enter the ```Apps tab```, create an App, and set the run command ```gunicorn --worker-tmp-dir /dev/shm --chdir ./server app:app```.
 Once the app is deployed, the server should be available at an external link, viewable at the top of the dashboard.

 ## INSPIRATION AND IMPROVEMENTS